JuliaML/MLDataPattern.jl/README.md

 typical ML scenario.
 Note how the code snippet below does not reason about any training algorithm in any way.
 It is not the responsibility of the access pattern to decide in what form some algorithm needs the data.
+The output of the pattern depend solely on the input.
 In fact, the package is designed to be data agnostic.
 Instead, the focus is on efficiently chaining subsetting operations and thus to avoid temporary allocations where possible.